 I was once told that academics should reexamine career pathways for micro adjustments once every five years.
-Nearly on cue with that cadence, in January, 2022, I was given an opportunity for more macro focus within Arts & Sciences, helping guide eight distinct departments toward better strategy, marketing efforts, and recruitment pathways.
+Nearly on cue with that cadence, I was given an opportunity for more macro focus within Arts & Sciences, helping guide eight distinct departments toward better strategy, marketing efforts, and recruitment pathways.

 As an associate dean for the School of Arts & Sciences, I love the breadth of talents and student opportunities I get to champion.
 I also have the trust of getting to see through ideas I make on scraps of paper into real life value.
 I’ve been active in creating 2+2 agreements with community colleges, creating more international partners, and showcasing the amazing things our institution accomplishes to other like-minded universities and driving up our academic rankings as a result.